As an Amazon Associate, BE Family Travel earns from qualifying purchases. Learn More

-The holidays are fast approaching and as a parent with a new baby you’re likely making plans to travel.
+The holidays are fast approaching and as a parent with a new baby, you’re likely making plans to travel.
 Maybe to see family or take a holiday getaway for some fun and relaxation.
 If you are planning your travel with a baby, it may feel overwhelming.
-Never fear we have get tips and tricks for you to make the travel more smoothly.
+Never fear we have great tips and tricks for you to make the travel go more smoothly.

 I am a Brit living in North Carolina, USA.
 When my first daughter was born in 2011, I was super excited to take her to England so she could meet my family and friends.
 She was 3 months old that Christmas and we decided to make the trans-Atlantic trip.
 As December arrived and the day of our flight approached, I began to feel extremely nervous.
 I had made the trip MANY times before, but never with a baby.

-I’ve realized that it’s easier to travel with an infant, before they start crawling or walking.
+I’ve since realized that it’s actually easier to travel with an infant before the child starts crawling or walking.
 When my second daughter arrived several years later, I jumped on the opportunity to travel with her while she was small.
 She was 5 months old that Christmas.
 We booked the flights before she was even born!
 We flew to England on Christmas Day, but I’ll share more about our decision to do that later!

-Planning, being prepared and giving yourself some grace if it’s not all “perfect” will help you take on this new challenge of traveling with a baby.
-Whether on a road trip or on a plane, bus or train, being flexible and having a sense of humor will help.
-Time together as a family and making memories with your child far outweighs the extra effort it will take.
+Planning, being prepared, and giving yourself some grace if it’s not all “perfect” will help you take on this new challenge of traveling with a baby.
+Whether you are taking a road trip with a baby or traveling on a plane, bus or train, being flexible and having a sense of humor will help.
+Time together as a family and making memories with your child far outweigh the extra effort it will take.

 1. Avoid travel on peak days